-- The adhesive will bond immediately – less than a minute after applying the glue, hold the pieces of polycarbonate together until it can support its own weight.
-This may take around about a minute.
+- The adhesive will bond immediately – less than a minute after applying the glue, hold the pieces of polycarbonate together until they can support their weight.
+This may take around a minute.

 - Let the bond dry for 48 hours before putting any pressure on it.

-However, Epoxide glue, while being beneficial in some cases, is not suitable every time.
+However, while being beneficial in some cases, Epoxide glue is not always suitable.
 It tends to leave a mark on its applications and doesn’t have much difference in bonding strength compared to Superglue.
-It’s not advisable to use epoxide glue outdoors because it will turn yellow with continued UV rays exposure.
+Using epoxide glue outdoors is not advisable because it will turn yellow with continued exposure to UV rays.

 Stress-cracking is likely but can be minimized substantially if proper mixing with the correct ratios so the adhesive cures fully.

-Although using epoxy as polycarbonate is glue is rather simple, we shall still go through the procedure to utilize it seamlessly:
+Although using epoxy as polycarbonate as the glue is relatively simple, we shall still go through the procedure to utilize it seamlessly:

-- While using two-part epoxy, mix both the parts together properly by following the steps written behind the package.
+- While using two-part epoxy, mix both parts properly by following the steps written behind the package.

 - Apply epoxy to the clean polycarbonate area you wish to glue.

-- Join the other piece of polycarbonate you wish to bond ad it still for 5 to 10 minutes and let the bond become firm.
+- Join the other piece of polycarbonate you wish to bond, and it still for 5 to 10 minutes, and let the bond become firm.

 - Allow it to dry for at least 3-4 days before putting any significant pressure on it.
 It might even take a week for the epoxy to dry fully.

 Methyl Methacrylate is a fantastic option for fusing polycarbonate as it creates strong and resilient bonds.
-Interestingly, some users have found out that if they try to pull mangle or pull polycarbonate apart, the polycarbonate will break before the bond.
+Some users have discovered that the polycarbonate will break before the bond if they pull the mangle or polycarbonate apart.
 One downside of Methyl Methacrylate is that it’s a niche product that is not readily available easily unless a user orders it online ahead of time.

-Like Superglue, Methyl Methacrylate must not be used outdoors but in well-ventilated rooms as its fumes, if inhaled in large amounts, can be toxic.
+Like Superglue, Methyl Methacrylate must not be used outdoors but in well-ventilated rooms, as its fumes can be toxic if inhaled in large amounts.
 Follow these below-mentioned steps to do it perfectly:

-- Apply Methyl Methacrylate on a clean piece of polycarbonate exactly the area you wish to join.
+- Apply Methyl Methacrylate on a clean piece of polycarbonate in the area you wish to join.

 - Let the methyl methacrylate soak for a minute.
-Tap on it lightly using a piece of wood or metal – if the plastic feels sticky, it’s ready to join.
+Tap on it lightly using wood or metal – if the plastic feels sticky, it’s ready to join.

-- Join both the pieces of polycarbonate together, and hold them hard until they can support their own weight.
+- Join the pieces of polycarbonate together and hold them hard until they can support their weight.
 It should take about 5 minutes, but the timing may vary.

-- Once the polycarbonate is capable of supporting its own weight, let it free for 48-72 hours to dry, and it will be bonded.
+- Once the polycarbonate can support its weight, leave it free for 48-72 hours to dry, and it will be bonded.

 Visible light-curing UV adhesives are a fantastic choice for joining polycarbonate if their purpose lies outdoors.
 It is essential to select a UV that cures in the 400-420µm wavelength spectrum due to the UV stabilization properties of most polycarbonate.
 These adhesives provide a clear, non-yellowing, and strong bond, and it is highly advisable to use them.